hug-sch/vse-docs/video_editing/edit/effects/speed.rst

    The Speed Control strip in figure 3 seems to play faster because it skips some frames from the original target strip (e.g. C, E, H, and J).
 It squeezes (stretches) the original target strip of 10 frames into a playback strip of 6 frames; so, its seems to play faster.
 The playback rate, of course, is always the same and equal to the project's FPS.

    Which frames are skipped and which are displayed?
 Each frame in the Speed Control strip gets its value, based on its relative position within the strip.
 For example, the fourth frame (frame 3 because index starts at zero) in the speed strip gets the value F because frame 5 in the target strip is at the same relative position as frame 3 in the Speed Control strip.
-The formula is: *relative position within speed strip x duration of original target strip*.
+The formula is: ``relative position within speed strip * duration of original target strip``.

    What will happen if you shorten the original target strip even more, for example up to two frames.
 The first frame will again contain the value of A because 0/2 * 10 = 0 or the first frame in the target strip.
 The second frame contains F because 1/2 * 10 = 5 which contains the value F.